-Ninety-nine reports contained a diagnosed neurological event.
-Fifty-one individuals experienced Bell's palsy within 30 days following COVID-19 vaccination.
-Three individuals were admitted to hospital and diagnosed with transverse myelitis, including one with a history of multiple sclerosis.
-An additional two individuals were reported as having transverse myelitis, however, one had a clinical diagnosis unconfirmed by diagnostic imaging and the other's workup was inconsistent with transverse myelitis.
-Twenty-nine individuals were reported with seizures, including 13 with a history of a seizure disorder.
-Three individuals were admitted to hospital for an intracerebral hemorrhage, one of whom had a subsequent encephalopathy.
-One individual was hospitalized for aseptic meningitis and another for encephalitis presumed to be viral in nature.
-One individual developed encephalopathy attributed to a workplace toxin exposure and was hospitalized; this event was reported because of its coincidental temporal association to COVID-19 vaccine receipt.
-There were seven reports for individuals hospitalized with Guillain-Barre Syndrome (GBS), now all discharged.
-Three of these reports followed AstraZeneca vaccine.
-A possible infectious cause of GBS was not identified in five cases but followed an illness compatible with recent infection of unknown cause for the other two cases.
+One hundred and thirty-eight reports contained a diagnosed neurological event.
+Seventy-six individuals experienced Bell's palsy within 30 days following COVID-19 vaccination.
+Four individuals were admitted to hospital and diagnosed with transverse myelitis, including one with a history of multiple sclerosis.
+An additional three individuals were reported as having transverse myelitis, however, one had a clinical diagnosis unconfirmed by diagnostic imaging, one had a workup inconsistent with transverse myelitis, and the last one is currently being investigated for several differential diagnoses other than transverse myelitis.
+Forty-four individuals were reported with seizures (20.4% of which were hospitalized).
+Four individuals were admitted to hospital for an intracerebral hemorrhage, one of whom experienced encephalopathy.
+Four additional individuals were hospitalized for encephalitis or encephalopathy: one developed encephalitis presumed to be viral in nature; one developed encephalopathy attributed to a workplace toxin exposure and was hospitalized (this event was reported because of its coincidental temporal association to COVID-19 vaccine receipt); one individual with multiple chronic neurologic conditions developed encephalopathy presumed to be unrelated to the vaccine; one individual with several comorbidities was hospitalized for encephalopathy and made a spontaneous and full recovery within days, without a specific cause identified.
+One individual was hospitalized for aseptic meningitis.
+There were nine reports for individuals hospitalized with Guillain-Barre Syndrome (GBS), now all discharged.
+Four of these reports followed AstraZeneca vaccine.
+A possible infectious cause of GBS was not identified in five of the cases but followed an illness compatible with recent infection of unknown cause for the other two cases.
 GBS cases following COVID-19 vaccines have been identified in Canada and internationally, but rarely.
-12,16,17 Finally, there have been three reports of sudden hearing loss verified by audiology testing.
+14,18,19 Finally, there have been three reports of sudden hearing loss verified by audiology testing.
 Two individuals had a sensorineural hearing loss (SNHL), and the other had either sensorineural or conductive hearing loss.
 Two individuals recovered their hearing with treatment and the third individual's hearing was still improving at the time of this report.
-One U.S. study has looked at an association between COVID-19 vaccines and SNHL and found rates after vaccination did not exceed background rates in the general population.
+One U.S. study has looked at an association between COVID-19 vaccines and SNHL and found rates after vaccination did not exceed background rates in the general population.20

-There were 36 reports of thrombocytopenia without concurrent thrombosis.
-Two occurred in individuals with a single low platelet count followed subsequently by normal results; in both, the low platelet counts were assessed as due to laboratory error.
+There were 39 reports of thrombocytopenia without concurrent thrombosis.
+Two occurred in individuals with a single low platelet count followed subsequently by normal results; in both the low platelet counts were assessed as due to laboratory error.
 The majority of reports were in individuals who had a previous history of thrombocytopenia or who had a concurrent condition (e.g., known infection, sepsis, cancer) or medication associated with thrombocytopenia.
-There were eleven reports of idiopathic thrombocytopenia (i.e., thrombocytopenia without a known cause).
+There were fourteen reports of idiopathic thrombocytopenia (i.e., thrombocytopenia without a known cause).
 Seven of these were following the AstraZeneca vaccine, and in one case, the individual tested positive for the anti-platelet factor 4 antibody often observed with TTS.
-This individual did not meet the TTS definition as they had no signs or symptoms of thrombosis, and all imaging studies for a thrombus/thromboembolism were negative.7,8
+This individual did not meet the TTS definition as they had no signs or symptoms of thrombosis, and all imaging studies for a thrombus/thromboembolism were negative.
+Collectively, thrombocytopenia cases lead to 24 hospitalizations (61.5% of cases).